ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 * There may be several images in the list that we can use, pick the one that matches the version of OCP that you intend to install:
   * rhcos OpenShift 4.6.8 - OpenShift CoreOS template
   * rhcos OpenShift 4.7.0 - OpenShift CoreOS template
+  * RedHat-8-Template-Official
 * If you want to add your own Catalogs and more, see the [documentation about catalogs](#about-catalogs)

-## Networking
+#### Networking Info
 VCD Networking is covered in general in the [Operator Guide/Networking](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-networking).
 Below is the specific network configuration required.

-The Bastion installation process will now create the Networking entries necessary for the environment.
+The Bastion installation process will now create all the Networking entries necessary for the environment.
 You simply need to pick
  - a **Network Name** (ex. ocpnet)
  - a **Gateway/CIDR** (ex.
 172.16.0.1/24)
  - an **external** ip for use by the Bastion